HEAD MEN’S SOCCER COACH – NEIL JONES

-Katie Berkopec is set to begin her second season as a member of the coaching staff with the Loyola University Chicago women’s soccer team.
+The 2019 season will mark Katie Berkopec’s third season as a member of the coaching staff with the Loyola University Chicago women’s soccer team.
 Berkopec, a native of Apple Valley, Minn., serves as an assistant coach and works with the team’s goalkeepers.

 Berkopec arrives in Rogers Park following a two-year stint at Winona State as a graduate assistant coach.
 In 2015, she was part of a staff that helped guide the Warriors to a third consecutive appearance in the NCAA Central Region Tournament.
 Berkopec assisted in the development of goalkeeper Rachel Oleson, who posted 11 shutouts and sported a 0.69 goals against average that ranked 26th nationally in 2015.